Veer1498/EmployeePayroll_AngularApp/README.md

 # EmployeePayroll_AngularApp
 Ability to create Front-End for Employee Payroll Application
 It Consists of Both Home and Input Form Page
+It is Going to Connect with Backend Spring App

 # This project was generated with Angular CLI version 14.2.7.